Federal Legislation Seeks Ban On Shackling Of Pregnant Inmates

 On the variability of medical care for incarcerated pregnant women

 There are no mandatory standards that every prison and jail across the country has to follow when it comes to health services delivery.
-That means that every prison and jail has its own rules that it follows for pregnant people and the care they receive, including the use or non-use of restraints.
+That means that every prison and jail has its own rules that it follows for pregnant people and the care they receive, including the use or nonuse of restraints.

 But the issue really extends even much further than the use of restraints.
 It has to do with the entire health care for a pregnant person.
 There's tremendous variability and you can have some places that provide excellent, comprehensive prenatal care and other places where it's abysmal and even dangerous.